muhammad-yasir306/laravel-test/README.md

 Clone this repository here then:

+1. Install Composer,
+2. Add .env file
-1. Install Composer, and Add Database Credentails into .env
+3. Add your database credentails into .env
-1. Run the migrations
+4. Run the migrations

 The  above steps will set up the database as per the following ERD also Laravel Excel package installed and you can now start working on the task: